Find Everything – Counsel Sorts It

 California Asset Exemptions: A Creditor’s Guide

 For a creditor trying to collect in California, asset exemptions are the rule that decides what you can actually reach.
-An exemption is a legal protection that shields certain property from a creditor – a home, a vehicle, tools of a trade, certain retirement accounts, a portion of wages, and similar categories are commonly protected to some degree – while property beyond those protections is nonexempt and may be available to satisfy a judgment.
-California is notable for having more than one exemption framework a debtor may be able to use, and the specifics – which categories are protected, how much value each shields, and how the protection is claimed – are detailed, situation-dependent, and subject to change.
+An exemption is a legal protection that shields certain property from a creditor – a home, a vehicle, tools of a trade, certain retirement accounts, a portion of wages, and similar categories are commonly protected to some degree, with the protected categories set out in California’s Code of Civil Procedure section 704.010 and following – while property beyond those protections is nonexempt and may be available to satisfy a judgment.
+California is notable for having more than one exemption framework a debtor may be able to use, and the specifics – which categories are protected, how much value each shields, and how the protection is claimed, under the claim-of-exemption procedure in Code of Civil Procedure section 703.510 and following – are detailed, situation-dependent, and subject to change.
 That is precisely why this is a legal determination, not a research one: whether a given asset is exempt in California, under which set of exemptions, and to what extent, is a question for your attorney applying current California law, and never a call we make or a figure we publish.
 So where do we fit?
 Our job is the step that has to happen before anyone can apply the exemptions: finding the assets in the first place.
 People Locator Skip Tracing is a skip-tracing and public-records research firm.
 We locate the debtor and research and document the full picture of what they own – real property, vehicles, business interests, and holdings that surface through entities or other people – so your counsel has a complete inventory to measure the California exemptions against.
 The collectible value almost always lives in the margin: the nonexempt assets, the value above a protected limit, and the holdings that were never disclosed.
 We are not a law firm or a collection agency.
 We never access private financial account contents or balances, we never pretext, and we never contact the debtor or attempt to collect – that belongs to you and your counsel.
 We report facts in context – what the records show – never a verdict on what is or is not exempt.
 For a workable request with a lawful, permissible purpose, a first read typically comes back within 24 hours.
 This page explains how the pieces fit.
 It is general information, not legal advice.

 The Short Version

 In California, exemptions decide what a creditor can reach.
 An exemption shields certain property (a home, vehicle, tools of a trade, some retirement, a portion of wages); property beyond those protections is nonexempt and may be available.
 California notably has more than one exemption framework a debtor may use, and the specifics – which categories, how much, how it’s claimed – are detailed and change.
-So whether an asset is exempt is a legal determination for your attorney under current California law, never ours and never a figure we publish.
+So whether an asset is exempt is a legal determination for your attorney under current California law, never ours – the amounts below are the Judicial Council’s published figures, not our conclusions.
 Our job is what comes first: finding everything the debtor owns – property, vehicles, business interests, entity-held holdings – so counsel has a complete inventory to measure the exemptions against.
 Collectible value lives in the margin: nonexempt assets, value above a limit, and the undisclosed.
 We’re not a law firm or collection agency; we never touch private accounts, never pretext, never contact or collect.
 A first read typically comes back within 24 hours.
 General information, not legal advice.

 Watch: Where Collectible Value Lives